braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/campaign/link_shortening.md

 ![][7]

-Campaigns that are sent with Link Shortening enabled will use the assigned domain of the associated SMS subscription group.
+Campaigns sent with Link Shortening enabled will use the assigned domain associated with your SMS subscription group.

+![][8]

 ## Frequently asked questions